DSpace 7.0 Installation

 For this Preview release, we offer three different ways to install / run DSpace 7 locally.
 The route you choose may depend on exactly what you'd like to try out.
 Choose ONE of the following:

-Install the User Interface only, while using the demo REST API backend - This is the easiest way to try out just the User Interface locally.
+Install the User Interface only, while using the demo Server (REST API) backend - This is the easiest way to try out just the User Interface locally.
 Keep in mind, by default, the User Interface will be installed to use our DSpace 7 REST API Demo as a backend.
 Therefore, you will be interacting with the content on that demo site and will need to use the login information for the demo site (see above)

 Running DSpace 7 via Docker allows you to quickly & easily install and start up all the "parts" of DSpace (database, Solr index, REST API, user interface) without having to install them all yourself.
 This will work on any operating system (Windows 10, Mac OS, or Linux).